 When Cannabis is exposed to air, heat, or is just old material, the THC(Delta 9) goes thru a process called oxidation, and is converted to Cannabinol (CBN).

 While not found naturally in the Cannabis Sativa plant, ingesting Delta 9 THC via edibles creates a different, lesser known cannabinoid, Delta 11 THC (11-hydroxy-THC).
-Delta 11 THC, upon being metabolized by the liver, becomes more potent and often has a greater effect on both the mind and body.
+When Delta 9 THC is metabolized by the liver, it becomes Delta 11 THC, which is more potent and often has a greater effect on both the mind and body.

 Final note: While an understanding of phytocannabinoids, their concentrations and their effects are extremely important, an individual’s response to cannabis (including psycho-activity) can also be impacted by numerous other factors such as terpene levels in the plant, delivery or consumption method, the person’s metabolism, their diet, and more.